V01dDweller/sshtools/README.md

 ### openssh wrappers ###

 These are wrappers around the ssh command.
-The get session logging, lssh invokes script to capture each session to a directory with each session file using YYYY-MM-DD-MyHostname-Remotehostname.log. tssh does the same thing only it wraps lssh in a tmux session, complete with tmux labels.
+To get session logging, lssh invokes script to capture each session to a directory with each session file using YYYY-MM-DD-MyHostname-Remotehostname.log. tssh does the same thing only it wraps lssh in a tmux session, complete with tmux labels.
 See my "dotfiles" repo for my tmux config.
 Both wrappers can optionionally apply mintty color schemes.

 * lssh
 * tssh